 I am imagining her realization that she now is a torch carrier, a dream chaser, a divine storyteller; she has a job to do and nothing in her way will become a road to destruction or a lack of self-worth; yeah, she understands her assignment.

 She will forever carry the image of her ancestors in chains with her as she works out her life’s game plan.
 She will charge ahead with fierce determination.
-Her mission in life will be one that is empty of doubt in who she is and who she can become.
+Her mission in life will be one that is empty of doubt about who she is and whom she can become.
 She will never fall back on striving to achieve her next level.
 There will be no stopping her.

 She is committed to proving to her ancestors that she understands the assignment of her generation and she will, with EVERYTHING in her, refuse to let their lives, their heartache, and their anguish have happened in vain.

 She's kicking down doors.
 She's breaking through walls.
 She's building bridges, walking across them with grace and a fighting spirit.
 She has the blood of her people running through her veins.
 There are days she feels the fire in that blood and it pushes her to never forget what she’s fighting for.
-She fights for that woman, bound in her mind, body and spirit.
+She fights for that woman, bound in her mind, body, and spirit.
 She won’t dare allow that kind of vibe to enter her space.
-She’s blocking that with karate chops she hasn’t yet learned, found in her mind, body and spirit.
+She’s blocking that with karate chops she hasn’t yet learned, found in her mind, body, and spirit.

 She will attack aggression with the royal stateliness of a lion.
-She’ll have the kind of tribe that will walk with her, in front of her, behind her and beside her.
+She’ll have the kind of tribe that will walk with her, in front of her, behind her, and beside her.
 They will fight together.
 She’s not letting fear stop her; she’s not allowing naysayers to deter her.
 She won't take no for an answer when she already knows the plan for her life is a resounding YES!

 She is telling the world to kiss her blackness and get out of her way.
 She is busting out - ready or not, here she comes.
-She knows that the woman in the picture had her power completely stripped way, but she won’t allow that to be her present or her future.
-Some may try, but they won’t succeed because she carries the beating heart of a people who died that she may one day walk free.
+She knows that the woman in the picture had her power completely stripped away, but she won’t allow that to be her present or her future.
+Some may try, but they won’t succeed because she carries the beating heart of a people who died so that she may one day walk free.
 She will never have to explain her self-worth; she will let it be seen in her life’s journey.

 ...Don't question your worth or your ability to break every chain that attempts to hold you from what is greater, after our ancestors were restrained, tortured, and separated from their families.
 As a proud BLACK woman, you are worthy of so much more.
 You ARE everything that the struggles of the past have protected you from in the present.
 You are a woman of purpose.